 by Peter J. Davey, President, American Window Film, Inc.

-Peter J. Davey is President of American Window Film, Inc., a 3M Authorized & Certified Prestige Window Film Dealer located in Foxboro and Boston, MA, 800-274-TINT, americanwindowfilm.com.
-Published in the New England Real Estate Journal, Construction, Design & Engineering, March 18, 2016.
+Peter J. Davey is president of American Window Film, Inc., a 3M™ Authorized and Certified Prestige Window Film Dealer, located in Foxboro and Boston, MA.
+He has also served on the NEDRIX RI Public/Private Sector Committee hosted by the RI Emergency Management Agency at the Disaster Center.
+800-274-TINT, www.americanwindowfilm.com.
+Published in the New England Real Estate Journal, March 2007.

 American Window Film, Inc. is your 3M Window Film Dealer serving all of MA, RI and southern NH, including Boston, South Shore, North Shore, Cape Cod & the Islands, Providence, Nashua, Manchester, Worcester, Springfield and surrounding communities.